gcapes/git-course/05-rebasing.md

 ### Perils of rebasing

 The main rule is: do not rebase branches shared with other contributors.
-Rebasing changes history and is practically any Git command that does that, it should be used with care.
+Rebasing changes history and as with practically any Git command that does that, it should be used with care.

 The branches that are pushed to remote repositories should always be merged.